Minuscule representations and Panyushev conjectures: Introduction

 In Lemma \ref{lemma-uniform-transfer}, we shall transfer the order-reversing involution on each minuscule weight lattice coming from the $w_0$ action to the corresponding minuscule poset $\Delta(1)$.
 Here $w_0$ is the longest element of the Weyl group $W(\frg, \frh)$.
 Then we will build up further links between the pattern \eqref{pattern} and the minuscule representations.
-This makes Stembridge's ``$t=-1$ phenomenon" (see Theorem 4.1 of \cite{Stem}) applicable, and allows us to prove Conjecture 5.2 of \cite{P}.
+This makes Stembridge's ``$t=-1$ phenomenon" (see Theorem 4.1 of \cite{Stem}) applicable, and leads us to the following.